191 Lynch Creek Way, Suite 102B

 Our default film scan file format is Adobe DNG, however, you can request other file formats like TIFF or JPG if you really want them.

 A roll of 120 C-41 film shot in a 6×6 camera will be $5 to process, and $3 (12 frames x $0.25 per frame) to do a straight scan for a total of $8 plus the cost of return shipping your film to you.

 A roll of 36 exposure 35mm C-41 film will cost $5 to process, and $9 (36 frames x $0.25 per frame) to do a straight scan for a total of $14 plus the cost of return shipping your film to you.

 Return shipping your film will vary depending on where you are and how many rolls you send in at a time, but it’s typically less than $5.
 The cost for return shipping your film to you is calculated during checkout.

 Step 3 – Mail Your Film to Us

 If you shopped and paid online, just drop your film into a padded mailer and mail it to:

 Petaluma, CA. 94954

-Please make sure the return address on your mailer matches the address that you submitted so that we can match them up.
+Please make sure the return address on your mailer matches the billing or shipping address in your account details so that we can match them up when it arrives.
 Please do not send film to the address at the top of this page as that address does not have mail service.

-For film development, if you didn’t use the online form or want custom film development, then download our order form here, print it out and send it in with your film.
+If you didn’t shop or pay online or want custom film development, then download our order form here, print it out and send it in with your film.
 If you already paid online, just indicate so on the order form.